-In 2018, CB Insights analyzed 101 startup failures.
-Running out of cash was the second most common cause of failure, impacting 29% of businesses.
+In 2018, CB Insights analyzed 101 failed startups and found that running out of cash was the second most common cause of failure, impacting 29% of businesses.

-To avoid that fate, you need a cash flow forecast to help you estimate how much money will flow in and out of your business.
+To avoid that fate, you need a cash flow forecast to help you estimate how much your cash outflows and inflows will affect your business.

 What is a cash flow forecast?

-A cash flow forecast (also known as a cash flow projection) is like a budget, but rather than estimating revenues and expenses, it estimates cash coming in and going out.
+A cash flow forecast (also known as a cash flow projection) is like a budget, but rather than estimating revenues and expenses, it estimates cash coming in and going out based on past business performance.

 It’s not uncommon for a business to experience a cash shortage, even when sales are good.
 This usually happens when customers are allowed to pay after the product or service is delivered.
 In cases like these, a business owner must plan how they will cover costs before receiving the payment.

-For example, say Wayne Enterprises ships $50,000 worth of product to customers in January, along with invoices that are due in 30 days.
-The company will have $50,000 of revenues for the month, but won’t receive any cash until February.
+For example, say Hana Enterprises ships $50,000 worth of security products to customers in January, along with invoices that are due in 30 days.
+The company will have $50,000 of revenues for the month but won’t receive any cash until February.
 On paper, the business looks healthy, but all of its sales are tied up in the accounts receivable.
-Unless Wayne Enterprises has plenty of cash on hand at the beginning of the month, they will have trouble covering their own costs until they start receiving cash from clients.
+Unless Hana Enterprises has plenty of cash on hand at the beginning of the month, they will have trouble covering their expenditures until they start receiving cash from clients.

-With a cash flow forecast, you ignore sales on credit, accounts payable and accrued expenses and instead focus on the revenue you actually expect to collect and the expenses you actually expect to pay during a given period.
-You can also use information provides on past cash flow statements if you have them.
+With a cash flow forecast, you ignore sales on credit, accounts payable, and accrued expenses, instead focusing on the revenue you actually expect to collect and the expenses you actually expect to pay during a given period.
+You can also use the information provided on past cash flow statements to estimate your expenses for the period you’re forecasting for.

 (If you just want to dive into cash flow forecasting, check out our free cash flow forecast template.)

 The benefits of cash forecasting

-Cash forecasting may sound like a boring thing that accountants do in big companies.
+Cash forecasting may sound like something boring that accountants do in big companies.
 Not so!
 It’s absolutely essential for every single business.
 Here’s why: